Ensembl/ensembl-client/doc/architecture/decisions/0022-BLAST-input-parameters.md

 ## Presentation to client

-Decision made to keep the bare minimum parameters displayed on the blast form that is required to run a job
+We have decided to keep the bare minimum parameters that is required to run a job visible on the Blast form to make users easy to run a job quickly.

 ## Known issues